Selecting the right pump to go with my water tank

 What's the Difference Between Flow Rates and Maximum Head Pressures?

 The flow rate is how much water is pumped over a given period of time.
-We call it Litres Per Minute.
+It is measured in Litres Per Minute.

 Maximum Head Pressure refers to the total amount of pressure the pump can build up, expressed in metres.
-In theory, a pump with a maximum head of 38 should shoot water 38 meters.
+In theory, a pump with a maximum head of 38 should shoot water 38 metres through a pipe the same size as the pump's outlet.

 Whole of House Pumps

 Having multiple impellers in the pump is one way to accomplish this.
-It's a bit like a circular fan which is designed to throw water in a circular pattern.
+It's a bit like a circular fan that is designed to throw water in a circular pattern.

 The extra impellers work in stages, so one impeller throws water to the next, and so on.
-The pump in question is referred to as a multistage pump.
+These sorts of pumps are called multistage pumps.

 The typical multi-stage rainwater harvesting pump will ensure a maximum water flow of around 100 litres per minute with a maximum head of between 30 and 60 metres.